The Ultimate In Birding Tours

 Near-endemic and other specialities found in the reserve include the amazingly colourful Citron-throated Toucan, the stolid Black-breasted Puffbird, Black Antshrike and the rare and poorly-known Black-billed Flycatcher.

-Colombia with a Difference: Day 14 After some early morning birding at the Blue-billed Curassow Reserve we will travel to the city of Medellin and then continue the relatively short distance to San Pedro de los Milagros for an overnight stay.
+Colombia with a Difference: Day 15 After some early morning birding at the Blue-billed Curassow Reserve we will travel to the city of Medellin and then continue to Anori for a two nights stay at the Reserva Arrierito Antioqueño (or Chestnut-capped Piha Reserve).

 Colombia with a Difference: Day 16 The ProAves reserve known as Arrierito Antioqueño is a lovely area of pristine forest with an extensive, quiet trail through prime habitat, as well as a public road that bisects the reserve.